Victims' Father Lunges At Larry Nassar In Michigan Courtroom

 Margraves turns back and says, "You haven't lived through it, lady!"

-"This is letting him [Nassar] have this power of over us," Povilaitis says, sounding shaken.
+"This is letting him [Nassar] have this power over us," Povilaitis says, sounding shaken.
 "I don't want to see another parent get arrested or put handcuffs on."

 "I understand Mr. Margraves' frustration," she says.
 "But you cannot do this.
 This is not helping your children, this is not helping your community, this is not helping us. ...
 Use your words, use your experiences to get him and to change.
 Do not use physical violence."